qyu4x/bingleshop-backend/readme.md

 ---

+**Note**:
-**Note**: This application uses Unix timestamp format for datetime values because it is based on UTC.
+- This application uses Unix timestamp format for datetime values because it is based on UTC.
 This approach provides greater flexibility in handling different timezones.

-**Note**: This project uses token-based authorization, where tokens are stored in the database.
+- This project uses token-based authorization, where tokens are stored in the database.
 This allows the middleware to automatically identify user roles and identities.

 ---